lsst-dm/dmtn-308/index.rst

 For this reason, database services on other cloud platforms such as Amazon Web Services (AWS) or Microsoft Azure are not considered.
 The choice of deployment platform will have a significant impact on the overall cost and complexity of the system.

+There are a number of important trade-offs to consider when choosing between on-premises and cloud deployments.
+Cloud solutions generally have much better elasticity and scalability, often through features which are built into the services.
+However, this flexibility can result in higher operating costs as resources are provisioned and de-provisioned on the fly.
+Massively scalable cloud-native platforms like BigQuery offer nearly unlimited scalability, but this can result in similarly unbounded financial costs.
+On-premises deployments do not generally offer this level of flexibility because of infrastructure and purchasing limitations, especially when hardware is specifically provisioned for a given application; these clusters typically do not include enough spare capacity to scale out in an unlimited fashion as might a cloud-native platform.
+If on-premises systems are designed to handle maximum load, then the classic problem of overprovisioning arises, where resources are underutilized during normal operation.
+On the other hand, on-premises deployments will generally have higher cost predictability, as once dedicated hardware is paid for and installed, operating costs would presumably be covered by existing infrastructure and budget.

 Data Volume & Retention
 -----------------------